ajasja/ajasja.github.io/README_LJUBETIC_LAB.md

 4. Adapt the content below `--` using markdown styling.
 5. Do not modify the content within curly brackets `{ }` - this is part of the code that generates pages.
 6. Upload the files with your edits into the relevant folder on Nextcloud.
 7. For now, you unfortunately cannot see the end result directly.
-Please let me (Iztok:) know about your edits and I will pull them to github to show online.

 I hope this helps, otherwise please ask.